Chris Cairns: Retirement

 Cairns retired from the New Zealand Test team in 2004.

 In the 2005 Queen's Birthday Honours, Cairns was appointed an Officer of the New Zealand Order of Merit, for services to cricket.

 On 22 January 2006, Cairns announced his retirement from ODIs in a press conference.
 A Twenty20 match against the West Indies on 16 February 2006 was his last game representing New Zealand.
 He was also part of the ICC World XI that played in the World Cricket Tsunami Appeal matches.

 The New Zealand Herald compared his retirement to those of Michael Jordan and Björn Borg on 15 February 2006.
 Cairns also left the door open for a comeback, but said "I don't think I could ever be tempted back".

 In Cairns' final game, he bowled four overs for 24 and no wicket and scored a nine-ball duck, before being bowled by Chris Gayle.
 He also missed the stumps in both attempts during the bowl off.
-Cricinfo describe his final international as "an unfitting farewell" and that "he deserved better".
+ESPNcricinfo describe his final international as "an unfitting farewell" and that "he deserved better".
 He was named as the captain of the World XI for the 2009 ICL World Series Twenty 20 tournament which was set to be held in Hyderabad.
 However, the proposed tournament was cancelled due to payment disputes.